 This made it feel safe too.
 The only people breaking the five mile an hour speed limit were kids enjoying a spin around the site on the trikes you can hire.
 We had no worries letting the girls pop over to the play ground on their own.

-The site guidelines are to keep noise to a minimum between 10.30pm and 7am, and this was adhered to.
-Even after the England vs Ukraine football match on the Saturday night.
+The site guidelines are to keep noise to a minimum between 10.30pm and 7am, and this is mostly adhered to.

 Glamping at Crealy

 As well as camping and touring pitches, there are safari glamping tents at Crealy.
-We stayed in one a few years back and they are great fun.
+We stayed in one a few years back.
+They are great fun.